Jamieson Trauma Institute is re-conceptualising how trauma services are delivered.

 Associate Professor Cate Cameron

-A/Prof Cameron has over 25 years of clinical and academic experience, with a PhD in Epidemiology and primary interest in injury prevention and trauma outcomes research using data linkage methods.
+Cate has over 25 years of clinical and research experience, with a PhD in Epidemiology and primary interest in injury prevention and trauma outcomes research using data linkage methods.

-In addition to national and international data linkage projects, A/Prof Cameron’s work has included developing and managing a longitudinal birth cohort study of child health and injury outcomes, paediatric and adult burns trauma, spinal cord injury rehabilitation and European Union funded research on Violence against Children (VAC) in Afghanistan.
-A/Prof Cameron is currently supervising several PhD candidates at the University of Queensland and Griffith University and has been an expert advisor on several State Health, Disability and Trauma committees and is a current member of the QLD Health Data Linkage Reference Group Statewide Trauma Clinical Network.
+In addition to national and international data linkage projects, Cate’s work has included developing and managing a longitudinal birth cohort study of child health and injury outcomes, pediatric and adult burns trauma, spinal cord injury rehabilitation and European Union funded research on Violence against Children (VAC) in Afghanistan.
+Cate is currently supervising several PhD candidates at the University of Queensland and Griffith University and has been an expert advisor on several State Health, Disability and Trauma committees and is a current member of the QLD Health Data Linkage Reference Group and Statewide Trauma Clinical Network.